 To simplify the creation of pie/donut charts or maps, the

-function comes with a void
+theme_unhcr function comes with a void

 parameter.
-When set to TRUE
+When set to TRUE, this parameter removes all

 grid lines, ticks, and axes.
 For example, let’s create a pie chart: